KNL14/K/README.md

-# life is up and down.
+= life is up and down =

-# 2018-04-27
+2018-04-27
   - backup vimrc at the beablebone black